josmyJJ/MyPsuedocode/notes.md

-# this is my file for notes
+# This is my file for notes